 Review iZotope Ozone 12

-Mastering is not about making a track simply louder – it’s about making it translate to the outside world.
-Ozone 12’s new tools are built exactly for that, ensuring that a mix keeps its vibe even on small phone speakers or cheap earbuds.
+Ozone 12 takes mastering to another level.
+These aren’t just minor refinements; the update genuinely changes how I approach mastering.
+Mastering isn’t simply about making a track louder – it’s about ensuring it translates everywhere.
+Ozone 12’s new tools are built precisely for that, helping a mix maintain its character even on small phone speakers or cheap earbuds.

 Master Assistant: Custom Flow